-Leaf blowers turn a messy garden chore into something much faster and much more fun.
+Much like the best pressure washers, Leaf blowers turn a messy garden chore into something much faster and much more fun.
 And if your blower also has a vacuum, you simply suck up leaves, fallen blossom and twigs as if you were vacuuming your garden.

 There’s a wide variety of leaf blowers out there, and they differ in more than just price: some are quieter than others, and some are more powerful or have better batteries.
 In this guide, we’ll discover what features you should look for and which models are likely to be the best buys for you.

-The best leaf blower to buy today
+The best leaf blower you can buy today:

 1. WORX 3000W Trivac Garden Leaf Blower, Mulcher and Vacuum